 PPE listed by a manufacturer for a grow light does not account for fixture arrangement, type of fixture, or the mounting height and distance from crops.
 While PPE is an important metric for determining how your to grow facility is/should be operating, it does not reflect how many fixtures a facility requires to reach a target PPFD.

 DLC Listed Grow Lights

 The DesignLights Consortium (DLC) is a non-profit organization dedicated to promoting the adoption of high-performance lighting products.
 They test horticulture lighting products and add them to their Qualified Products List (QPL) if they meet their guidelines for energy efficiency and build quality.
-One of the main advantages of purchasing a DLC approved grow light is that most utility companies and local governments offer rebates for cultivators who purchase fixtures that are on the QPL.
-These rebates are applied for by cultivators prior to purchasing a DLC approved grow light and can reduce the final cost of the lights you purchase anywhere from 20% to over 60% depending on your local guidelines.
+One of the main advantages of purchasing a DLC-approved grow light is that most utility companies and local governments offer rebates for cultivators who purchase fixtures that are on the QPL.
+These rebates are applied for by cultivators prior to purchasing a DLC-approved grow light and can reduce the final cost of the lights you purchase anywhere from 20 percent to over 60 percent depending on your local guidelines.
 They offer these rebates in order to promote the use of energy-efficient horticulture lighting.
 This reduces cultivators’ environmental impact and the demand this power-hungry industry adds to their power grids.